 Costs are capitalised as computer software when it creates a new asset or increases the future economic benefits of an existing asset.
 Costs capitalised for acquired computer software licences include the costs incurred to acquire and bring the software into use.
 Costs capitalised for internally developed computer software include the costs incurred in the development phase only.
-Expenditure incurred on research is recognised in the prospective statement of comprehensive income.
-Costs that do not meet the criteria for capitalisation, including staff training and software maintenance, are recognised in the prospective statement of comprehensive income.
+Expenditure incurred on research is recognised in the perspective statement of comprehensive income, as well as, costs that do not meet the criteria for capitalisation (including staff training and software maintenance).